ton-community/ton-docs/docs/v3/documentation/smart-contracts/contracts-specs/wallet-contracts.md

 To break the tension, we should first understand that wallets are not a specific entity in the TON ecosystem.
 They are still just smart contracts consisting of code and data, and, in that sense, are equal to any other actor (i.e., smart contract) in TON.

-Like your own custom smart contract, or any other one, wallets can receive external and internal messages, send internal messages and logs, and provide "get" methods.
+Like your own custom smart contract, or any other one, wallets can receive external and internal messages, send internal messages and logs, and provide `get methods`.
 So the question is: what functionality do they provide and how it differs between versions?

 You can consider each wallet version as a smart-contract implementation providing a standard external interface, allowing different external clients to interact with the wallets in the same way.
 You can find these implementations in FunC and Fift languages in the main TON monorepo: